dariocaricchio/hugo-portfolio/exampleSite/content/english/about.md

 ########################### Experience ##############################
 experience:
   enable : true
-  title : "EXPERIENCE"
+  title : "MAIN EXPERIENCES"
   experience_list:
     # experience item loop
-    - name : "Web Developer"
-      company : "Fiverr.com"
-      duration : "2016-2018"
-      content : "I work with HTML, CSS, and Javascript to create websites and web applications like Personal, Business, Blog, E-comerches etc."
+    - name : "Big Data Engineer Consultant" company : "Sky Deutschland GmbH on behalf of NTT Data Italia" duration : "1/11/2020 - 15/03/2021"
+      content : '► Big Data Engineer on Sky DE project using Scala and Java programming languages and Google Cloud Platform.
+► Design and develop of Spark jobs on Scala using GCP services like Google Cloud Storage, Pub/Sub, Google DLP and many more.
+► Design and develop of Apache Beam jobs for Dataflow using SCIO, a Beam Scala framework, for both batch and streaming contexts using GCS and Kafka technologies into the ingestion layer.
+► Design and develop of a POC for security strategies for Dataflow jobs using Google KMS, DLP and Google Tink crypto library.'

     # experience item loop
-    - name : "Graphic Designer"
-      company : "Fiverr.com"
+    - name : "Big Data Engineer Consultant" company : "Enel S.p.A. on behalf of ATOS S.p.A."
-      duration : "2015-2018"
+      duration : "23/09/2019 – 15/10/2020"
-      content : "Graphic design is art with a purpose.
-I love illustration, so logo desing is my favorite work.
-But i can do many things with graphics."
+      content : '► Big Data Engineer on Enel Next Project using Scala and Java programming languages, Hadoop Cloudera Distribution.
+      ► Design and develop of Spark jobs on proprietary Scala platform built on top of Spark core.
+      ► Design and develop of Data Quality Tool using standard Spark Core API (spark 2.4.5 and Scala 2.11.12).
+      ► Design and Develop of Reporting tools based on HIVE, Impala, Parquet/ORC/Avro files on S3 and HDFS for dataset materialization, Data Visualization and CSV/Excel file export.'

     # experience item loop
-    - name : "Database Manager"
+    - name : "Intern"
-      company : "Polytechnic"
-      duration : "2014-2018"
-      content : "Database management is among the fundamental processes in the software field of computing.
-I know MS Access very well."
+      company : "Hamlyn Centre - Imperial College of London" duration : "15/02/2019 – 18/07/2019"
+      content : 'Scholarship for "Erasmus+ Traineeship BET for jobs".
+I developed a compression algorithm discussed in literature for an ECG sensor using C language.
+Furthermore, I worked on "abnormal gait detection" using Python language libraries combined with machine learning algorithms and methods for pre-processing, feature extraction, dataset creation, data visualization, discrete wavelet transformation and classification.'

 ############################### Skill #################################
 skill: